WYRD-FM

 WYRD-FM (98.9 MHz, "News Talk 98.9 WORD") is a news/talk station licensed to Spartanburg, South Carolina, and covering the Upstate region, including Greenville as well as part of North Carolina.
 It is owned by Audacy, Inc., with studios on Garlington Road in Greenville.
 WYRD-FM has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
 The transmitter is on Hogback Mountain Road in Landrum.

-"98.9 WORD" carries three local programs on weekdays: The Tara Show with Tara Servatius airs in morning drive time.
+WYRD-FM carries three local programs on weekdays: The Tara Show with Tara Servatius airs in morning drive time.
 Straight Talk with Bill Frady is heard in late mornings and The Charlie James Show airs in late afternoons.
-Syndicated talk programs include The Dana Show with Dana Loesch, The Mark Levin Show, Ground Zero with Clyde Lewis, Coast to Coast AM with George Noory and America in the Morning.
+Syndicated talk programs include The Mike Gallagher Show, The Mark Levin Show, Ground Zero with Clyde Lewis, Coast to Coast AM with George Noory and America in the Morning.
 Most hours begin with an update from Fox News Radio.